Functorial invariants for chaos topology from data: Algebra of directed paths

+where $C_\bullet(K)$ denotes the chain complex associated with a BraMAH complex $K$, and $\partial$ the boundary operator (Appendix~\ref{app:homology}).
 The notion of path templex introduced here should not be confused with that of a directed chain complex, nor with the dihomology framework developed in directed algebraic topology \cite{grandis2003directed,goubault2003some, gaucher2003homotopical, grandis2009directed}.
-In the present construction, the underlying chain complex $C_\bullet(K)$ remains entirely classical: no causal direction is assigned to chains or to the boundary operator $\partial$, and no homological theory is modified or replaced.
+In the present construction, the underlying chain complex $C_\bullet(K)$ remains entirely classical: no homological theory is modified or replaced.
 Causality is encoded exclusively by directed paths and by the Poincaré-edge operator acting on them.
 The algebraization preserves a separation between the structure visited by the flow and the flow upon it, without decoupling them.

-To illustrate $T_\bullet(\mathcal{T}_R)$, consider the BraMAH complex $K_R$ introduced in Section~\ref{sec:BraMAH}.
-Following the notation of Munkres \cite{Munkres1984}, the nonzero chain groups of $C_\bullet(K_R)$ are